Tylerbryy/zinbo/README.md

 ## What is Zinbo?

 Zinbo is a powerful tool designed to declutter your Gmail inbox by identifying and filtering out unwanted promotional emails.
-It leverages advanced language models such as GPT-3, GPT-4, or Llama 2 7B to intelligently sort through your messages.
+It leverages advanced language models such as GPT-3, GPT-4, [Llama 2 7B](https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGUF), and [OpenHermes 2.5 Mistral 7B](https://huggingface.co/TheBloke/OpenHermes-2.5-Mistral-7B-GGUF) to intelligently sort through your messages.

 ## Prerequisites